arangodb/arangodb/Documentation/DocuBlocks/Rest/AQL/post_api_explain.md

 allowed to generate.
 Setting this attribute to a low value allows to put a cap on the amount of work the optimizer does.

-@RESTSTRUCT{optimizer.rules,explain_options,array,optional,string}
+@RESTSTRUCT{optimizer,explain_options,object,optional,explain_options_optimizer}
+Options related to the query optimizer.

+@RESTSTRUCT{rules,explain_options_optimizer,array,optional,string}
-an array of to-be-included or to-be-excluded optimizer rules can be put into this attribute, telling the optimizer to include or exclude specific rules.
+A list of to-be-included or to-be-excluded optimizer rules can be put into this attribute, telling the optimizer to include or exclude specific rules.
 To disable a rule, prefix its name with a `-`, to enable a rule, prefix it with a `+`.
-There is also a pseudo-rule `all`, which will match all optimizer rules.
+There is also a pseudo-rule `all`, which matches all optimizer rules. `-all` disables all rules.

 @RESTDESCRIPTION